tjohnson1106/Typescript-GraphQL-Server-Boilerplate/README.md

 - Accounts Locked
 - Due to API instability Apollo Codegen/CLI removed
 - PostgreSQL with TypeORM
-- Testing is setup is minimal and unopinionated though Jest be able to be initialized with current configuration
+- Testing setup is minimal and unopinionated though Jest be able to be initialized with current configuration

 ## Fork and Yarn Install See ormconfig for DB setup